How to Become a Pediatrician Assistant

 Learn how to become a pediatrician assistant.
 Research the job description and the education and licensing requirements and find out how to start a career in pediatrics.

 Pediatric physician assistants (PAs) work in clinics, community health centers and hospitals.
-Under the supervision of a pediatric physician, pediatric PAs provide care to children and adolescents.
-PAs interpret diagnostic tests, diagnose illnesses, conduct routine physical exams and counsel patients and their families about treatment.
-PAs also can write prescriptions in most states.
+Under the supervision of a pediatrician, these PAs provide care to children and adolescents.
+They interpret diagnostic tests, diagnose illnesses, conduct routine physical exams and counsel patients and their families about treatment; they also can write prescriptions in most states.
+A great deal of time spent standing might be required.

-Pediatric PAs undergo the same training as all other PAs, including completing at least a bachelor's degree, work experience and a PA program.
-PAs must be licensed in every state and the District of Columbia.
+Experience in healthcare is an important prerequisite to this career, usually coupled with a bachelor's degree.
+Aspiring pediatric PAs undergo the same training as all other PAs, including completing a master's degree or equivalent PA program.
+These professionals must be licensed in every state and the District of Columbia.
 The following table presents the requirements for beginning a career as a pediatric PA:

 |Degree Level||Master's degree or equivalent accredited PA program*|